 Alma 13 to 16 – Enter into the Rest of the Lord

-While the people of Ammonihah profess their interest in their artful skills, Alma proclaims his prophetic authority to preach the gospel of salvation.
+While the people of Ammonihah profess their interest in their professions and artful skills, Alma proclaims his prophetic authority to preach the gospel of salvation.
 The pride of the people of Ammonihah led to the city’s destruction.

 "Answering for His Order: Alma's Clash with the Nehors," Matthew Scott Stenson, BYU Studies, Vol. 55, no. 2

 Stenson analyzes Alma's defense of his prophetic authority in Ammonihah.
 He shows how this theme consistently underlies the events and confrontations that are recounted in Alma 8–14.

 "The Holy Order of God," Robert L. Millet, The Book of Mormon: Alma, The Testimony of the Word

 In Alma 13, Alma preaches about the priesthood and about Melchizedek.
 This article discusses the history of Melchizedek as well as the history of priesthood authority in scripture.
 Millet discusses the type of priesthood used in the Book of Mormon and concludes that the Nephites were exercising the Melchizedek Priesthood.

 "The Melchizedek Material in Alma 13:13-19," John W. Welch, By Study and Also By Faith: Essays in Honor of Hugh W. Nibley

 Melchizedek's role in Alma 13 is illuminated by analyzing various treatments of Melchizedek throughout history.
 Melchizedek is discussed not only in the Old Testament and the Joseph Smith Translation of the Genesis 14, but also in Jubilees, 2 Enoch, Qumran texts, Philo, and other ancient texts.

 "'None Were Greater': A Restoration View of Melchizedek," Dennis A. Wright, Ensign, February 1998